mwprog/atomist-flask-microservice/README.md

 a set of parameters to generate the Flask application skeleton.

-Once the project is generated in your GitHub organisation/account, simply fcheckout the newly generated project and llow its README to get started.
+Once the project is generated in your GitHub organisation/account, simply checkout the newly generated project and follow its README to get started.

 ---
 Created by Atomist.
 Need Help?
 [Join our Slack team](https://join.atomist.com/)